hmarcaur/Chess_project/README.md

 - Include suggestion of moves to play directly on the board on the interface.
 - Only propose truly valid moves in chess, no those who put in check his own king.
 ---
-Feel free to use this code.
+Feel free to *fork* the project, use and improve it.